arrilot/laravel-widgets/README.md

 By default the package tries to find your widget in the ```App\Widgets``` namespace.

-You can overwrite this by publishing package config and setting `default_namespace` property.
+You can override this by publishing package config and setting `default_namespace` property.

 To publish config use: ```php artisan vendor:publish --provider="Arrilot\Widgets\ServiceProvider"```